-We’re proud to announce a new advertising campaign that speaks to the work we do, the families we support, and above all, the kids we help to have brighter, healthier futures.
+As we continue our advertising campaign, our work aims to speak to the work we do, the families we support, and above all, the kids we help to have brighter, healthier futures.

 Join us in celebrating the people - staff, advocates, and supporters - who make it all possible by telling us, in your own words, what “STRONGER” means to you.

 When we re-launched our brand in Fall 2013, we reached out across our organization to define the spirit that makes Children’s National unique: we are Heroes, Advocates, Protectors, and above all, Champions for Children.
-Now in 2016, we want to build on that story to show what being a champion really means for kids and families.
+In 2016, we wanted to build on that story to show what being a champion really means for kids and families.

-In his Grand Rounds, Dr. Newman talked about the importance of the parent’s perspective in transforming care from good to great.
+In his Grand Rounds last year, Dr. Newman talked about the importance of the parent’s perspective in transforming care from good to great.
 This inspired us to bring families into our advertising process, too.
 So we spoke with them and learned what matters most.
 They want to know that they’re dealing with the best experts anywhere.
-So our new advertising shows how we are advancing care every day.
+So when we launched our “Grow Up Stronger” advertising campaign in 2016, it showed how we are advancing care every day.
 And we’ve brought families into the advertising itself, to show we understand the important role they play in making and keeping kids healthy.

 Children’s National is more than a hospital, so our advertising needs to be bigger and broader too.
 We are dedicated to healing kids when they are very sick, and doing everything that we can to prevent them from becoming ill in the first place.
-So above all, we wanted this new advertising to reflect our shared purpose: helping kids be happy, healthy, and thriving.
+So above all, we wanted our advertising to reflect our shared purpose: helping kids be happy, healthy and thriving.

 “Stronger” speaks to the work we do, the families we support, and above all, the kids we help to have brighter, healthier futures.
 We are stronger, because no one brings together collective expertise and shared purpose the way we do.
 Our work helps make families stronger, too.
 Because they gain confidence in knowing their children will be cared for by the best, most dedicated experts in the region.
 And stronger is at the heart of our vision for the future, where we become more focused on helping kids avoid getting sick in the first place.
 At Children’s National, we don’t just want kids to grow up.
 We want them to grow up stronger.

-You’ll be seeing our new campaign on television throughout Washington, DC, Maryland, and Northern Virginia, and in print publications like the Washington Post and Washingtonian Magazine.
-You’ll hear us on iHeartRadio, and we’ll have ads online where families search for information to help kids be their healthiest most awe-inspiring selves.
+You’ll be seeing our campaign evolve with new advertisements on television throughout Washington, D.C., Maryland, and Northern Virginia, and in print publications like The Washington Post and Washingtonian Magazine.
+You’ll hear us on the radio (WTOP-FM), and we’ll have ads online where families search for information to help kids be their healthiest most awe-inspiring selves.

 Not only serving the patients who walk through our doors, but the whole community.